tsdev/spinw/docs/pages/spinw/spinw.genmagstr.md

   value is 0.

 `phid`
-: Angle of rotation of the magnetic moments in degree.
+: Angle of rotation of the magnetic moments in °.
 Default value is 0.

 `nExt`